-Supreme Court agrees with Trump administration on limits on asylum seekers
+Supreme Court agrees with Trump administration on limits for asylum seekers

 “Today’s decision handcuffs the judiciary’s ability to perform its constitutional duty to safeguard individual liberty and dismantles a critical component of the separation of powers,” Sotomayor wrote, adding that “our constitutional protections should not hinge on the vicissitudes of the political climate or bend to accommodate burdens on the judiciary.”

-Thuraissigiam’s lawyer, Lee Gelernt of the American Civil Liberties Union, said in a statement that the decision means “some people facing flawed deportation orders can be forcibly removed with no judicial oversight, putting their lives in grave danger.”
+Thuraissigiam’s lawyer, Lee Gelernt of the American Civil Liberties Union, said in a statement that the decision might affect tens of thousands of people “facing flawed deportation orders [who] can be forcibly removed with no judicial oversight, putting their lives in grave danger.”

+The Trump administration, by sharply restricting migrants’ access to courts and asylum protections, has made it significantly more difficult for asylum seekers to apply for humanitarian protections and gain release.

+The record surge of Central American families and children across the U.S. border with Mexico in 2018 and 2019 was driven by migrants claiming a fear of persecution or grave harm if they were sent back to Guatemala, Honduras and El Salvador, nations with some of the world’s highest homicide rates.

 The case is Department of Homeland Security v.
 Thuraissigiam.